miladyboy/wingman/tasks/Tasks.md

 [ ] The last chat you interacted with should move to the top on the left.
 [ ] Hacer que el bot responda en Markdown.
 [ ] Refreshing when in the app should open either the last conversation you had open, or at least the first chat.
+[ ] Agregar tracking para visitantes y usuarios.
+[ ] Agregar feedback loop de los usuarios.
+Que sea muy facil ayudarnos a mejorar.
+[ ] Add Stripe integration for payments.

 Doing
-[ ] Improve all the styling of the site.
-[ ] Perfect the landing content.

 Done
 [x] Implementar API de streaming